 - 400,000 people cross the Canada–U.S. border daily

-In 2021 in California, Canada returned to its spot as the fourth largest source of FDI through foreign-owned enterprises (FOEs) is Canada.
-Canadian FOEs in California provide over 61,841 jobs through 1,583 firms amounting to $5.9 billion in wages.
-The top jobs by sector are: manufacturing, professional/business services, financial activities, wholesale trade and retail trade (World Trade Center Los Angeles FDI Report, May 2020).
+In 2021 in California, Canada returned to its spot as the fourth largest source of FDI through foreign-owned enterprises (FOEs).
+In 2021, Canadian FOEs provided over 48,337 jobs through 1,486 firms amounting to $5.3 billion in wages.
+The top jobs by sector are: information, wholesale trade, financial activities, professional/business services and manufacturing (World Trade Center Los Angeles FDI Report).

 Policy Options, March 10, 2021

 Hemispheric Partners: Trade, Technology, and Innovation Ties Between the Bay Area and Canada

 Bay Area Council, April 17, 2019